gskielian/Docker-Notes/README.md

 **you'll need to prefix with `sudo` unless you do some additional steps**

-Workflow for getting started
+Example Workflow for getting started with image called "ubuntu"

 - docker login #will ask for your dockerhub login password -- can be set up for alternative hubs

+- docker pull ubuntu
+- docker run -i -t ubuntu /bin/bash #will bring this terminal into the docker image

+in a separate window do
+- docker ps # to find the hash of the docker image
-- docker commit <container hash> <new name>
+- docker commit <image hash> <new name>